 Penalty: a fine of $3 000.

-(3) Subregulations (1) and (2) do not apply if the driver of a train transporting dangerous goods is engaged in shunting operations and the transport documentation for the goods is readily available elsewhere in the immediate vicinity of those operations.
+(3) Subregulations (1) and (2) do not apply if the train driver transporting dangerous goods is in a depot or yard, or is engaged in shunting operations, and the transport documentation for the goods is readily available elsewhere in the immediate vicinity of the depot, yard or operations.

+[Regulation 155 amended in Gazette 22 Jun 2010 p.
+2733.]

 Division 2 — Emergency information

 156. Term used in this Division